MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/tutorial-migrating-to-ul.md

 > [!div class="checklist"]
 > * Learn about planning your migration
 > * Migrate your labels to the unified labeling platform
-> * Learn how to configure advanced settings using the Security & Compliance Center PowerShell module
+> * Learn how to configure advanced settings in your new labeling admin center
 > * Copy your policies to the unified labeling platform
 > * Deploy the unified labeling client